agungtrisutaji/next-coming/DEPLOYMENT.md

 ### Add Custom Domain

 1. Go to **Project Settings** → **Domains**
-2. Add your domain: `synthetica.ai`
+2. Add your domain: `autechmation.com`
 3. Configure DNS at your registrar:
    - **A Record**: `76.76.21.21`
    - **CNAME**: `cname.vercel-dns.com`